dumbx90/dumbx90.github.io/_posts/2020-04-18-Mango-HackTheBox-writeup.md

 ## Synopsis

-Mango is a medium machine.
+Mango is medium machine.
 In my opinion this machine is hard.
 We have to fuzz usernames and passwords using **NoSQLI** injection in the login page.
 After that we get a ssh shell.
 We move laterally to other user with password found in **NOSQLI** step.
 In the end we exploit a suid binary to get a root shell.

 ## Skills Necessary